danthegoodman1/durabletasks/README.md

 This is designed to be run on a single node.
 Distributed processing of tasks can be managed outside of this (e.g. using a shared pool for WorkflowRunners).

+It's simple.
+It works.
+Used in production at scale at [Tangia](https://www.tangia.co).

 ## Usage

 `Workflow`s run one or more `Task`s.
 They do so via registered `TaskRunner`s.